Skip to main content

 Las Vegas Homeowners

 Single-family homeowners converting front yards, back yards, or full properties.
-Most projects are eligible for SNWA Cash for Grass rebates that significantly reduce conversion cost.
+Most projects are eligible for SNWA Cash for Grass rebates that can materially offset conversion cost.

 HOAs & Master-Planned Communities

-Las Vegas HOAs managing common-area turf conversion to meet AB 356 requirements before 2027 — multi-property conversions, board-approval processes, and rebate maximization.
+Las Vegas HOAs planning common-area turf conversion ahead of the AB 356 nonfunctional-turf irrigation prohibition — phased conversions, board-approval cycles, and rebate documentation across multiple common areas.

 Commercial Property Owners